 Here are some questions/answers that we are frequently asked.
 If you have additional questions that aren't covered here, please feel free to give us a call at (865) 691-8387.

 - What are the Hospital hours?

 Our hospital is open Monday to Friday from 7:00 am to 5:30 pm.
-On Saturdays we are open from 8:00 am until noon.
-The clinic is closed on Sunday.
+The clinic is closed on Saturday and Sunday.

 - Do I need to have an appointment?

 Yes, we prefer to see patients by appointment in order to give our cases adequate time and attention.